50002-computation-structures/1d-project-ci02-team-26/BetaCPU-CS/README.md

 ALU V - overflow flag
 ALU N - negative flag
-ALU Fault - lights up when the ALU output does not match the expected input
+ALU Fault - lights up when the ALU output does not match the expected input N/A
+N/A
+N/A
+Clock - advancing clock for the automatic tester
 ```